selimssevgi/learning/software/languages/java/java-ee/web-service-specs/jax-rs/annotations.md

 - defines which MIME type is delivered by a method annotated with @GET

+- MediaType.APPLICATION_XML will require @XmlRootElement on the exposed object for MessageBodyWriter
+  - jersey doesnot know how to convert from POJO to XML

 ## @Consumes(type)

 - defines which MIME type is consumed by this method